Blink patterns in Formula car driving

 Figure 2.
 Left: Smaller vs. larger SPIKE distance trains reflect more vs. less synchronised event trains.
 Right: Blink patterns are highly reproducible among drives across multiple laps.

-Additionally, the moment-by-moment eyeblink generation probability was influenced by the regions of car acceleration.
-The frequency of eyeblinks significantly diminished during regions 1 and 2, indicating stronger blink suppression when the car was decelerating significantly or accelerating laterally (Figure 4).
-This finding suggests that the drivers were adapting their eyeblink patterns to the demands of the track and their driving performance, effectively suppressing blinks during critical moments requiring heightened focus (e.g., phases associated with the beginning of the race, during cornering, overtaking, and battling with other racers).
+The frequency of eyeblinks significantly reduces, when the car was slowing down significantly or taking sharp turns with increased lateral acceleration (Figure 4, region 1 and 2).
+This finding suggests that the drivers were adapting their blink patterns to the demands of the track and their driving performance.
+Effectively suppressing blinks during critical moments requiring hyper focus (e.g. the beginning of the race, during cornering, overtaking, and battling with other racers).

 Figure 3 - Eyeblink rate and lap time length correlate (left) and blink trains are more synchronised during faster than slower laps (right).
 Figure 4 - Eyeblink suppression related to car acceleration.